openlibhums/memory-alpha/content/support/guides/workflow-reviewer.md

 ## Review request
 If you accept the task, you will be taken to the page for this review.
 It is split into three sections:

-1. General Review Guidelines
+1. General review guidelines
-2. Review Files
+2. Review files
-3. Review Form
+3. Review form

 ## General review guidelines
 This section displays information on how the editor would like you to undertake the review, an introduction to the review form, and metadata.